 Who is primary care for?

-Primary Care in Arizona is for people of all ages.
+Mayo Clinic Primary Care in Florida is for people of all ages.
 Whether you are healthy, sick or living with a chronic condition, we provide whole-person care to support your needs.
-Primary Care in Arizona includes four practices in six valley locations, each of which serves different people and needs:

 What is a primary care provider?

 A primary care provider is a medical professional who takes care of people with common medical problems.
 Primary care providers are often doctors, but they may also be nurse practitioners or physician assistants.
 They are responsible for monitoring your overall health care needs.
 They partner with other members of the team in caring for you.

 Some patients receive care from medical residents.
 These residents have completed four years of college, four years of medical school and often 1 to 3 years of postgraduate training.
 They are licensed physicians who work in close partnership with your other care team members.

 Will I always see my assigned primary care provider?

 Your primary care provider is a member of your care team, and while he or she will continue to oversee your care, there may be instances where your needs are better met by different team members.
 The care you receive from different team members will be discussed with your primary care provider.
 Over time, our hope is that you will get to know the members of your team and gain confidence in the care that they are able to offer.